-This Science Update looks at the narwhals' paradoxical response to danger.More Science Updates ›
+This Science Update looks at why false news spreads faster than the truth on social media.More Science Updates ›

 Thanks to the popular book and movie-adaptation Seabiscuit, horse racing has been in the news a lot lately.
 But this so-called "sport of kings" has captivated fans for centuries.
 One reason is the grace and agility of the horses themselves—when they're running at top speed, they look as if they're flying down the track.
 In this Science Update, you'll hear how studying horses may help engineers improve human flight in air and space.